1933 British Columbia general election

 The 1933 British Columbia general election was the eighteenth general election in the Province of British Columbia, Canada.
 It was held to elect members of the Legislative Assembly of British Columbia.
 The election was called on September 13, 1933, and held on November 2, 1933.
 The new legislature met for the first time on February 20, 1934.

 The Liberal Party won a majority government.

 The Official Opposition was formed by the social democratic Co-operative Commonwealth Federation, which was contesting its first election.

-Because of internal discord, the provincial executive of the Conservative Party decided not to contest the election officially each local association was to act on its own.
+Because of internal discord, the provincial executive of the Conservative Party decided not to contest the election officially.
+Instead, each local association was to act on its own.
 Some candidates ran as Independents, some as Independent Conservatives.
 Those supporting the premier, Simon Fraser Tolmie, ran as Unionist Party of British Columbia, and those grouped around William John Bowser, a former premier, ran as the Non-Partisan Independent Group.
-When Bowser died and the elections in Vancouver Centre and Victoria City were postponed, 4 Non-partisan and 2 Unionist candidates withdrew.
+When Bowser died on October 25, the elections in Vancouver Centre and Victoria City were postponed to November 27, and the following candidates withdrew: